erikh/rate-limiter/README.md

 spent most of the evening on a Friday night considering ways to solve it while flooding my brain with malt beverages.

+On Sunday (7/30), I reworked the example to have a dynamic router, so all the routes you program into the config work, an oversight I made.
+I also took a clippy pass Saturday sometime.
+I got bored and decided to noodle on it a bit.
+Hope that's ok.

 Thanks for the opportunity.

 -Erik